Harry-Chang1999/Coordinate_Calculator/README.md

 # Coordinate_Calculator
 ## Overview

-This project implements a **high-performance triangle coordinate calculator**.
+This project implements a **triangle coordinate calculator**.
 The system receives three consecutive coordinate inputs representing triangle vertices and outputs a sequence of valid coordinate pairs (xo, yo) that represent all integer points within the triangle boundary using scanline rasterization algorithms.

 ## 🎯 Project Objectives